ZenHubHQ/zenhub-enterprise/k8s-cluster/README.md

 ### 3.2 Resource Scaling

 The default configuration ships with the minimum resources applied for all Kubernetes components.
-If your ZenHub instance will be handling a large amount of traffic, you will want to modify the resources accordingly.
+If your Zenhub instance will be handling a large amount of traffic, you will want to modify the resources accordingly.
 Most of the deployments have autoscaling based on CPU usage, but you might want to scale a deployment to a specific value.
 Here how to do this using `kustomize`:

 1. Edit the file `options/scaling/deployments-scaling.yaml` with the desired number of replicas.